dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 > All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Transfer%20Learning/transfer_learning_keras.ipynb), [PyTorch](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Transfer%20Learning/transfer_learning_pytorch.ipynb), and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Transfer%20Learning/transfer_learning_fastai.ipynb).

-> *All codes can be run on Google Colab (link provided in notebook).* [Tensorflow implementation](https://github.com/PAIR-code/saliency/blob/master/Examples.ipynb) by PAIR Initiative.
+> *All codes can be run on Google Colab (link provided in notebook).* [Awesome Tensorflow Library](https://github.com/PAIR-code/saliency/blob/master/Examples.ipynb) by PAIR Initiative and [Keras Vis Library](https://raghakot.github.io/keras-vis/).
+Try to use libraries instead of scratch.
+Not that it is bad practise.
+But look by standing on the the shoulder of giants.

 Hey yo, but how to see what a CNN sees?